 Intimate relations are fertile grounds for controlling actions.
 Love control runs the gamut from unsolicited advice and opinions to criticism and unreasonable demands.

 These actions invariably breed resentment from our mates.
 After all, who likes being told how to be and act—particularly in matters of the heart?

-A case in point is Nancy, who was forever “recommending” to her boyfriends things they should do to better their lives.
-Moreover, she constantly repeated her ideas because she was one of those controllers who believed offering advice more than once would increase the chances of it being followed.
+A case in point is Nancy, who was forever “recommending” to her boyfriend’s things they should do to better their lives.
+Moreover, she constantly repeated her ideas because she was one of those control freaks who believed offering advice more than once would increase the chances of it being followed.
 Although her intentions may have been good, her messages were poorly received—and rarely followed.
 Indeed, for most of her beaus it was a turnoff.

-Nancy thus never really achieved the intimacy she strived so hard for.
+Nancy thus never really achieved the intimacy she was striving for.
 She didn’t realize that true intimacy can only come if we accept our loved ones just as they are, rather than trying to change them.
 This acceptance allows the love currents to unfold naturally so that people can just relax and be themselves—and offer their love and kindness without pressure or expectations.

-Letting go of control expands your creative horizons
+Letting go of being a control freak expands your creative horizons

 Six months later I expressed my concerns to Paul, and he shared with me the parting advice that the dean of the Maryland Institute of Art had given his class’s graduating students: “Now forget everything you learned and just go paint!”
 That was exactly what I needed to hear.
 To me that meant just let go and enjoy the process.
 I resumed painting without any expectations and went with what felt right and natural to me, incorporating my new knowledge selectively and intuitively.
 Within a few months my painting took on a new maturity.

 Thus, through letting go of control in our creative endeavors, our natural and unique creativity can shine through, often resulting in original works of lasting beauty.